 You can get to the settings screen by pressing the menu key, top left on the main screen and then pressing Settings

 - Dictionary Definition - choose which dictionary provide to use when you press the information icon next to a word

 - Letter highlighting, chose the colour of the letters in Blank and Supergram searches

 - Automatically Show keyboard, enable to cause the keyboard to appear when you go to the main screen

 - Allow long press on results, disable to prevent you from accidentally causing a long press on a word making the lookup options appear

 For Pro users you can switch between word lists, Standard with 130,000 words and Pro with 280,000 words.
 You can also increase the results limit to a massive 5000 words!

 You can upgrade the app by making a small in app purchase for less than the price of a coffee.
 For most folk, the standard app is more than enough for most word games and puzzles and I would only advise upgrading if you are a Cryptic Crosswords fan or detest ads enough to pay.

-Note that the only ads I show are small banners along the bottom of a few of the screens, ads are only loaded once and then cached to save your battery and bandwidth, although they will refresh every 60 seconds.
+Note that the only ads I show is a small banner along the bottom of the results screen.
 The ads are provided by Google Admob.